daarnolducsd/ep5book/docs/01-week1.md

 ## Community College Data

 In many disciplines, there has been a push toward transparency and replication.
-Past work has shown that some very influential studies have failed to replicate (See [replication crisis](https://en.wikipedia.org/wiki/Replication_crisis#In_economics)).
+Past work has shown that some very influential studies have failed to replicate (See [here](https://en.wikipedia.org/wiki/Replication_crisis#In_economics)).
 A common way to provide transparency is to have authors make the data from their research publicly available.
 That means we will get to use the actual data from the experiments we are studying in this class.

 Table \@ref(fig:bsdata) shows a selection of the data from Brownstone and Sadoff (2020).
 The actual data is much larger, but only a subset of the variables will be relevant for our analysis.
 This is referred to as a **data table**.
-Each **row** in a data table is an \underline{observation}, while each **column** is a variable.
+Each **row** in a data table is an **observation**, while each **column** is a **variable**.

 <div class="figure" style="text-align: center">
 <img src="images/01_data.png" alt="Data From Brownstone and Sadoff (2020)" width="75%" />
 <p class="caption">(\#fig:bsdata)Data From Brownstone and Sadoff (2020)</p>
 </div>

 It is always important to understand the structure of your data before proceeding with any data analysis.
 One of the most important components of understanding the structure is to discern the **unit of observation**.
 The unit of observation is the level at which the data is reported.
-To discern it for yourself, just think about what each row of the dataset represent.
+To discern it for yourself, just think about what each row of the dataset represents.
 Is each row an individual, a neighborhood, a country, a state?
 To practice, let's go through a few examples.

-What is the unit of observation in Table \@ref(fig:student)?
+What is the unit of observation in Figure \@ref(fig:student)?

 <div class="figure" style="text-align: center">
 <img src="images/01_student.png" alt="Unit of Observation Example 1" width="50%" />